Matrices over a Hilbert space and their low-rank cross approximation: Numerical experiments

 making the equations nonlinear and parametric.
 We partition the boundary as $\partial\Omega = \partial\Omega_D \cup \partial\Omega_N$ and impose the following boundary conditions:

 where $\Matrix{n} : \partial\Omega_N \to \Real^2$ is the outward normal and $p_0 : \partial\Omega_N \to \Real$.

-The boundary-value problem \eqref{eq:stokes}-\eqref{eq:stokes_bcs} is a standard example \cite{rognes2017fenics} used to illustrate the possibilities of FEniCS\footnote{\url{https://fenicsproject.org/}} to solve partial differential equations with the finite element method.
-With this problem, we aim to show how our Julia module BMX can be integrated with FEniCS, the latter acting as a black box that computes solutions and inner products between them.

-We take the domain, mesh, and boundary conditions from \cite{rognes2017fenics} to make the problem \eqref{eq:stokes}-\eqref{eq:stokes_bcs} concrete and rely on FEniCS to solve it using Taylor--Hood finite elements with 6495 degrees of freedom.
-The mesh and the solution for $\nu_0 = 0.01$ and $\alpha = \beta = 0$ are shown in Figure~\ref{fig:fenics_solution}.
+This boundary-value problem is a standard example used to illustrate the FEniCS\footnote{\url{https://fenicsproject.org/}} library.
+We take the domain, mesh, and boundary conditions from \cite{rognes2017fenics} to make the problem \cref{eq:stokes,eq:stokes_bcs} concrete and use FEniCS to solve it using Taylor--Hood finite elements with 6495 degrees of freedom.
+The mesh and the solution for $\nu_0 = 0.01$ and $\alpha = \beta = 0$ are shown in \cref{fig:fenics_solution}.